epfl-herus/demod/docs/source/references.rst

 ..
 [Sovacool2020]
-    B. Sovaccol, J. Osbon, M. Martiskainen, M. Lipson (2020) Testing smarter control and feedback with users: Time, temperature and space in household heating preferences and practices in a living laboratory.
+    B. Sovaccol, J. Osbon, M. Martiskainen, M. Lipson (2020) Testing smarter control and feedback with users: Time, temperature and space in household heating preferences and practices in a living laboratory

+..
+[Swan2009]
+    L. Swan, V. Ugursal (2009) Modeling of end-use energy consumption in the residential
+    sector: A review of modeling techniques

 ..
 [Yamaguchi2020]
     Y. Yamaguchi, N. Prakash, Y. Simoda (2020) Activity-Based Modeling